South Florida Bulls: Jim Leavitt era

 On September 16, 2007, a week after defeating Auburn, USF was nationally ranked for the first time in the young program's history.
 The AP Poll listed USF at No. 23, while the USA Today Coaches Poll had the Bulls at No. 24.
 This was an NCAA record, as USF achieved its first Top 25 ranking faster than any other Division I-A team in the modern era with 104 weeks.
 On October 14, 2007, after the AP, Coaches', and BCS rankings were released, the Bulls were ranked No. 2, No. 3, and No. 2 respectively, the highest ranked the football program has ever been.
 However, the following week, the Bulls lost to Rutgers in a 30–27 upset in Piscataway, New Jersey.
 The Bulls finished the 2007 season 9–3 ranked No. 21 in the BCS standings, and earned a spot in the Sun Bowl, which they lost to Oregon.

 On September 12, 2008, the Bulls defeated No. 11 ranked Kansas 37–34 at Raymond James Stadium.
 USF would win its next two games, getting to 5–0, and being ranked No. 10 in the AP Poll, before losing to Pittsburgh 26–21.
 The Bulls finished the season 7–5, which earned them a spot in the inaugural St. Petersburg Bowl against the Memphis Tigers, where they won the first bowl game in school history 41–14.

 On September 26, 2009, USF defeated No. 18 Florida State 17–7 at Doak Campbell Stadium in Tallahassee.
-On October 4, 2009, the Bulls entered the AP rankings for the first time in the season, coming at #23 after beating Syracuse 34–20.
+On October 4, 2009, the Bulls entered the AP rankings for the first time in the season, coming at No. 23 after beating Syracuse 34–20.
 The following week, they lost to highly favored No. 8 Cincinnati.
 The Bulls would finish the season 8–5 and received a bid to the International Bowl against the Northern Illinois Huskies.
 The Bulls would go on to win 27–3.